aplteam/Cider/docs/User-Guide.md

 A> ### Link's `watch` parameter
 A>
 A> By default Cider sets the `watch` parameter to "ns", meaning that changes in the workspace via the editor are saved to disk.
 You may instead set `watch` to "dir" or "both".
-Refere to the Link documentation for details.
+Refer to the Link documentation for details.

 However, if you want to bring in the code as part of, say, an automated build process, then you don't want to establish a link, you just want to bring the code into the workspace.
 This can be achieved by specifying the `-import` flag.